frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

-forecast.DoubleExponential_maxGamma                  Maximum trend smoothing constant. forecast.DoubleExponential_minAlfa                   Minimum smoothing constant. forecast.DoubleExponential_minGamma                  Minimum trend smoothing constant. forecast.DueWithinBucket                             Specifies whether forecasted demand is due at the 'start', 'middle' or
+forecast.DoubleExponential_maxGamma                  Maximum trend smoothing constant. forecast.DoubleExponential_minAlfa                   Minimum smoothing constant. forecast.DoubleExponential_minGamma                  Minimum trend smoothing constant. forecast.DueWithinBucket                             Specifies whether forecasted demand is due at the 'start', 'middle'
-                                                     'end' of the bucket.
-forecast.Horizon_future                              Specifies the number of days in the future we generate a forecast for. forecast.Horizon_history                             Specifies the number of days in the past we use to compute
-                                                     a statistical forecast.
+                                                     (default value) or 'end' of the bucket. forecast.Horizon_future                              Specifies the number of days in the future we generate a forecast for. forecast.Horizon_history                             Specifies the number of days in the past we use to compute a statistical forecast.